 - Advancing Scholarship

-The Nominating Committee prepares the slate of candidates for open Leadership Council positions by making selections from applicants who have submitted a completed nomination packet.
+The Nominating Committee prepares the slate of candidates for open Board of Directors positions by making selections from applicants who have submitted a completed nomination packet.

-The Conference Committee oversees all aspects of the AHNA annual conference.
+The Conference Planning Committee oversees all aspects of the AHNA annual conference.

 Education Provider Committee (EPC)